taldoron84/xap-docs/site/content/release_notes/121whats-new.markdown

 * [Lucene](https://lucene.apache.org/) integration has been upgraded to `6.4.2` (affects geospatial and full text search)
 * [Spatial4J](https://github.com/locationtech/spatial4j) integration has been upgraded to `0.6` (affects geospatial)

-In addition, the jvm bundled with XAP.NET hase been upgraded to Java 8 update 121.
+In addition, the jvm bundled with XAP.NET has been upgraded to Java 8 update 121.